zilongliu-geo/zilongliu-geo.github.io/index.md

       <p><b>Ph.D.
 Student</b></p>
       <p><b>Space and Time Knowledge Organization (STKO) Lab</b></p>
       <p><b>Email: <a href="mailto:zilongliu@ucsb.edu">zilongliu@ucsb.edu</a></b></p>
-      <p>I study spatial-temporal knowledge representation and reasoning by integrating both theory-driven (e.g., geospatial semantics) and data-driven (e.g., deep learning) techniques.
+      <p>I study knowledge representation and reasoning by integrating both theory-driven and data-driven techniques, ranging from spatial representation learning to neuro-symbolic artificial intelligence.
 Currently I am a graduate student researcher working at <a href="http://spatial.ucsb.edu">Center for Spatial Studies</a> on faceted search development and ontology engineering for <a href="http://knowwheregraph.org">KnowWhereGraph</a>.</p>
       <p>Now I am a Ph.D. student at the <a href="https://www.geog.ucsb.edu">Department of Geography</a> in <a href="https://www.ucsb.edu">University of California, Santa Barbara</a>, where I also obtained my master degree.
 Advised by <a href="https://www.geog.ucsb.edu/people/faculty/krzysztof-janowicz">Prof. Krzysztof Janowicz</a>, I am also a lab member of the <a href="https://github.com/stko-lab">STKO Lab</a> that investigates the role of Space and Time for Knowledge Organization.
 Before that, I obtained my bachelor's degree at the <a href="http://www.geo.ecnu.edu.cn/?classid=9193">School of Geographic Sciences</a> in <a href="https://english.ecnu.edu.cn">East China Normal University</a>.</p>
       <a href="https://scholar.google.com/citations?user=UqappoUAAAAJ&hl=en"><img src="google-scholar.png" height="10%" width="10%"/></a>
     </td>